abskmj/hukum/README.md

 ```

 # Configuration
 Hukum can work out of the box without any configuration.
 However, it provides a few configuration options.
-Include a `.hukumrc` file in the root of the project with the following contents.
+Include a `.hukumrc` file in the root of the project with the following contents or set the below environment variables.

 ```json
 {